2012 Republican Party presidential debates and forums: October 11, 2011 – Hanover, New Hampshire

-October 18, 2011 – Las Vegas, Nevada
+October 18, 2011 – Paradise, Nevada

-The eighth Republican debate was held at the Sands Expo and Convention Center in Las Vegas, Nevada, and was sponsored by CNN and the Western Republican Leadership Conference.
+The eighth Republican debate was held at the Sands Expo and Convention Center off the Las Vegas Strip in Paradise, Nevada, and was sponsored by CNN and the Western Republican Leadership Conference.
 It was moderated by Anderson Cooper.
 Jon Huntsman boycotted the debate, citing a scheduling spat between the Nevada Republican Party and the New Hampshire Republican Party over whose primaries would be held first.
 Gary Johnson was excluded from the debate because he did not meet CNN's eligibility requirements.

 The debate was described as the most contentious thus far.
 The debate started with all the candidates criticizing the tax plan of Herman Cain ("9-9-9"), whose standing in national polls had recently improved considerably.
 Mitt Romney squared off separately with Rick Santorum and Rick Perry.
 Santorum attacked Romney over his health care reform initiative in Massachusetts, saying, "You just don't have credibility... your consultants helped Obama craft Obamacare."
 Romney replied "the Massachusetts plan... was something crafted for a state... if I'm president of the United States, I will repeal [Obamacare] for the American people".

 Perry, whose performance was seen as an improvement over past debates, attacked Romney because he hired a lawn service using illegal immigrants; Perry said, "The idea that you stand here before us and talk about that you're strong on immigration is on its face the height of hypocrisy."
 Romney replied that after they found out the company used illegal immigrants, they let them go, criticising Perry's tuition credit for the children of illegal immigrants, adding that "If there's someone who has a record as governor with regards to illegal immigration that doesn't stand up to muster, it's you, not me.".
 Romney also remarked that upon discovering that illegal immigrants were working on his property, he told the contractor, "you can't have any illegals working on our property, that's...
 I'm running for office, for Pete's sake!
 I can't have illegals."